 Getting to Canmore

-Canmore is a 1-hour drive west from Calgary.
-Greyhound (1 800 661 8747) services Canmore from points east and west along the Trans-Canada Highway.
+Canmore is a 1-hour drive west of Calgary.
 If visiting the area from far away you may want a car so you can visit local attractions and enjoy the surrounding mountains.

 Frequent shuttles connect Calgary International Airport and Canmore.

-The course begins at 8:30 am at the Yamnuska office Day 1.
+The course begins at 8:30 am at the Yamnuska office on Day 1.
 Map

 The course is being taught by professional instructors and practitioners from Rocky Mountain Adventure Medicine (RMAM).
 They receive intensive vetting and training.
 Course quality is continually monitored and assessed to ensure it meets the most current standards.